la2050/challenge/_2020/connect/heidi-duckler-dance.md

   will bring music and movement therapy directly to individuals marginalized by homelessness.
 We will also work with Ninth Street Elementary, a local school, to produce a series of Teaching Artist-led workshops.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  HDD will work with the LA Fashion District Business Improvement District (BID); local businesses and property owners; SLATE-Z; local and State government; Ninth Street Elementary; and other local nonprofit partners to ensure that the unique “maker” culture of the existing community can remain and residents are not displaced.
+These relationships developed when we moved our headquarters in the Bendix Building in the Fashion District four years ago.
+To introduce ourselves to the community, we visited local shops with a boombox and danced in them.
+The owners, workers, and patrons not only accepted and appreciated this effort, but they danced with us.
+We are proud to have a number of Statements of Support from businesses and property owners who are excited to participate in Los Angeles Street.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support